-Lawsuit alleges Trump campaign, fundraising committee shielded millions in payments
+Legal complaint alleges Trump campaign, fundraising committee shielded millions in payments

 Under campaign finance law, campaign committees must publicly disclose the names of firms and people they are paying.
 These firms are not required to disclose payments they make to others as long as they are not simply acting as a conduit for payments to avoid public disclosure.

-The defendants named in the lawsuit are the Trump campaign and the Trump Make America Great Again Committee, both of which raise and spend money for the president’s reelection effort.
-The suit also names American Made Media Consultants, or AMMC, and Parscale Strategy, the two firms set up by Parscale.
+The respondents named in the complaint are the Trump campaign and the Trump Make America Great Again Committee, both of which raise and spend money for the president’s reelection effort.
+The complaint also names American Made Media Consultants, or AMMC, and Parscale Strategy, the two firms set up by Parscale.
 Both companies are among the highest-paid vendors of Trump’s reelection bid and the committees that are raising and spending money in support of the president.

-“The firms serve as conduits that receive millions in payments from the campaign and disburse the funds to the campaign’s ultimate vendors, thereby concealing the campaign’s transactions with those vendors,” the lawsuit reads.
+“The firms serve as conduits that receive millions in payments from the campaign and disburse the funds to the campaign’s ultimate vendors, thereby concealing the campaign’s transactions with those vendors,” the complaint reads.

-The Trump campaign has said its officials set up AMMC to place all ads for the reelection campaign.
-It has said the structure allows the campaign to place the ads without having to pay fees or commission to other outside vendors.
+The Trump campaign has said its officials set up AMMC to place all ads for the reelection effort.
+It has said the structure allows the campaign to place the ads without having to pay fees or commissions to other outside vendors.

 Tim Murtaugh, a Trump campaign spokesman, rejected the claims made in the legal complaint Tuesday.

-Note: Correction: An earlier version of this article incorrectly referred to the complaint filed with the FEC as a lawsuit.
-The article has been corrected.